-Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ7 Assumption 1: The UNFPA CP has supported programs that have results that can be sustained in the short- and long-term (up to three years and greater than three years) in each of the four program areas. without external support.
+Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ7 Assumption 1: The UNFPA CP has supported programs that have results that can be sustained in the short- and long-term (up to three years and greater than three years) in each of the four program areas.
+Short-term and long-term ability of institutions to continue functions without external support.
+Measures of capacity building, esp. training activities that endure for short versus long-term.
+Patterns of staffing turnover Counterpart agency sources of budget over time.
 CCA 2015 UNFPA CP COARs, AWPs, Implementing agency reports.
 Training data.
 Stakeholders in management positions within Ministry and IPs Client beneficiaries.
-1.Key stakeholder interviews, 2.Training follow-up interviews 3.Client/beneficiary interviews 4.Document review 5.Budget review.
+Key stakeholder interviews, Training follow-up interviews Client/beneficiary interviews Document review Budget review.
 (NB: The above for each of the four program areas).